yuvrajvirdi/ai-youtube-comment-analyzer/backend/README.md

 # Backend

-RESTful API that predicts if a comment is spam or not
+RESTful API that runs analysis experiments on a youtube comment

 ```python
 python main.py